Villa Faravelli has been the location of M.A.C.I. since February 2006, by hosting the permanent Collection "Architect Lino Invernizzi".

 The permanent Collection of modern art by the Architect Lino Invernizzi was donated to the city by his widow Maria Teresa Danè.

 Lino Invernizzi was a famous architect, well known in the area of Genova.
-Lino was son of Angelo Invernizzi, the builder who realized the skyscraper of Piazza Dante - in Genova, under the project of Marcello Piacentini - and Villa Girasole in Marcellise, homeland of the Invernizzi Family.
+Lino was Angelo Invernizzi' son, the builder who realized the skyscraper of Piazza Dante - in Genova, under the project of Marcello Piacentini - and Villa Girasole in Marcellise, homeland of the Invernizzi Family.

-The bequest includes more or less seventy artworks - among paintings and sculptures - from the main artists, both italian and international, of the second half of the Nineteenth Century.
+The bequest includes kind of seventy artworks - among paintings and sculptures - from the main artists, both italian and international, of the second half of the Nineteenth Century.
 The Collection represents an important proof of the national and international evolution of art after the Second World War.

 Among the authors Victor Vasarely, Mario Radice, Robert e Sonia Delunay, Ennio Morlotti, Josef Albers, Marino Marini, Frantisek Kupka, Lucio Fontana, Piero Dorazio, Vittorio Tavernari, Carlo Nangeroni e Renato Birolli.

-The worth of the Collection is estimated around 2.5 millions of euro.
+The valutation of the Collection is estimated around 2.5 millions of euro.

 After one year from the passing of the White Duke, the exhibition “David Bowie - The Real Face”, a tribute to the most influential music icon of the last 50 years, has showed the artworks of the main artists of the contemporary italian pop art.